melkati/CO2-Gadget/README.md

 ### Arduino

-This Arduino instructions are outdated.
+These Arduino instructions are outdated.
+Sou must adapt it to your situation while I write some new instructions.

 #### Prerequisites